chirs241097/lightsd/README.md

 - `d [x=5,0<x<=100]`
 Makes lcd x% darker.
 - `s <x,-100<=x<=100>`
-Set relative brightness of lcd.
+Sets relative brightness of lcd.
 - `r`
-Reset relative brightness of lcd, equivalent to `s 0`.
+Resets relative brightness of lcd, equivalent to `s 0`.
+- `f`
+Forces an adjustment to be made.
+You may want to call this when the lid is being opened.

 The fifo is owned by `root:video` and has permission `0620` so that everyone in the video group could potentially mess with your brightness.
 Surprise!

+# Tested on
+ - Lenovo ThinkPad X1 Yoga 1st gen.

+# To-do
+ - Less segmentation faults
+ - Less data races
+ - Input sanitation
+ - Actual, _real_ logging: not printf'ing to `stdout`.
+ - More fifo commands: disabling auto adjustment, set absolute brightness etc.
+ - use iio triggers instead?
+ - auto orientation using accelerometer?
+ - hogging cpu and battery?
+ - ability to order pizza?